SIX FEET UNDER

 After the rabid expansion of the deathmetal genre in 1991-92-93, things got a little outta hand.
 Like in any scenes, some bands made a difference and some haven't, some spearheaded sounds and fused musical genres and some kept the status-quo ...and then there are the adventurous collaborations.

 In the Summer of 95, the CANNIBAL CORPSE machine was on full steam, preparing for their #5 killing, the planned Created To Kill CD.
 The music was in the can, the lyrics were written in blood but Chris Barnes had some other musical ideas.
-Partnering with guitar-player Allen West from OBITUARY, the two influential-players united forces with legend bassist Terry Butler of ex-DEATH and ex-MASSACRE fame, the grave was dug and hell materialized into the SIX FEET UNDER moniker.
+Partnering with guitar-player Allen West from OBITUARY, the two influential-players united forces with legend bassist Terry Butler of ex-DEATH and ex-MASSACRE fame, the grave was dug and hell materialized SIX FEET UNDER.

 ...and then shit hit the fan.
 Inner politics with the CANNIBAL-gang and Barnes was fired from one of the biggest deathmetal band in history.
 No problem mutherfockers, the side-project now turns into a full-time band.